ilios/user-guide/learner-groups/edit-group-properties/README.md

 ![select attributes](../../images/edit_learner_group/select_attributes.png)

-Now that Medicine has been selected, a program "Doctor of Medicine - BRIDGES" has been selected as shown above.
+Now that "Medicine" has been selected, a program "Doctor of Medicine - BRIDGES" has been selected as shown above.
 The cohort "Class of 2028" has also been selected.

 At this level, you can see the following fields ...